deephaven-examples/deephaven-ib/README.md

     python ./dhib_env.py --help
     ```

-   To install the latest production release version of [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) from PyPi plus the release-specified `ibapi` and `deephaven` versions:
+   To install the latest production release version of [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) from PyPI.
+This command will automatically install the latest `deephaven-server` from PyPI and extract the required `ibapi` version from the deephaven-ib package dependencies:
     ```bash
     python ./dhib_env.py release
     ```

-   To install the latest development version of [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) from source plus the default `ibapi` and `deephaven` versions:
+   To install the latest development version of [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) from source.
+This command will automatically install the latest `deephaven-server` and `ibapi` versions from PyPI:
     ```bash
     python ./dhib_env.py dev
     ```

-   To create a venv for developing [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) in PyCharm: (This will not install `deephaven-ib`, but it will install the default `ibapi` and `deephaven` versions.)
+   To create a venv for developing [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) in PyCharm: (This will not install `deephaven-ib`, but it will install the latest `deephaven-server` and `ibapi` versions from PyPI.)
     ```bash
     python ./dhib_env.py dev --install_dhib false
     ```